msophiasantos/projects/README.md

 # Projects

-This is the main repository for all of the projects I have made.
+## This repository has all sorts of projects.
+Here the code is provided along with live demo or final outcomes.

+### All the code is present inside the directories for respective category.
+Presently the available categories are
+1. JS-HTML-CSS 📁 : Guide
+2. React 📁 : Guide
+3. Python 📁 : Guide

 ### JS-HTML-CSS